tripflex/wp-job-manager-gravityforms-apply/readme.txt

 = 1.2.0: February 4, 2014 =

-* New: Forms must create a hidden field with a dynamically populdated field of "application_email".
-This *must* be the last field of the form.
+* New: Make sure you have created a hidden field in your form.
+Under the "Advanced" tab check "Allow field to be dynamically populated" field and add a value of `application_email`

 = 1.1.2: February 1, 2014 =